High Seas Fleet: World War I

-Following the loss of SMS Blücher at the Battle of Dogger Bank in January 1915, the Kaiser removed Admiral von Ingenohl from his post on 2 February.
+Following the loss of SMS Blücher at the Battle of Dogger Bank in January 1915, the Kaiser removed Ingenohl from his post on 2 February.
 Admiral Hugo von Pohl replaced him as commander of the fleet.
-Admiral von Pohl conducted a series of fleet advances in 1915; in the first one on 29–30 March, the fleet steamed out to the north of Terschelling and returned without incident.
+Pohl conducted a series of fleet advances in 1915; in the first one on 29–30 March, the fleet steamed out to the north of Terschelling and returned without incident.
 Another followed on 17–18 April, where the fleet covered a mining operation by the II Scouting Group.
 Three days later, on 21–22 April, the High Seas Fleet advanced towards the Dogger Bank, though again failed to meet any British forces.
 Another sortie followed on 29–30 May, during which the fleet advanced as far as Schiermonnikoog before being forced to turn back by inclement weather.
 On 10 August, the fleet steamed to the north of Heligoland to cover the return of the auxiliary cruiser Meteor.
 A month later, on 11–12 September, the fleet covered another mine-laying operation off the Swarte Bank.
 The last operation of the year, conducted on 23–24 October, was an advance without result in the direction of Horns Reef.

-Vice Admiral Reinhard Scheer became Commander in chief of the High Seas Fleet on 18 January 1916 when Admiral von Pohl became too ill to continue in that post.
+Vice Admiral Reinhard Scheer became Commander in chief of the High Seas Fleet on 18 January 1916 when Pohl became too ill to continue in that post.
 Scheer favored a much more aggressive policy than that of his predecessor, and advocated greater usage of U-boats and zeppelins in coordinated attacks on the Grand Fleet; Scheer received approval from the Kaiser in February 1916 to carry out his intentions.
 Scheer ordered the fleet on sweeps of the North Sea on 26 March, 2–3 April, and 21–22 April.
 The battlecruisers conducted another raid on the English coast on 24–25 April, during which the fleet provided distant support.
 Scheer planned another raid for mid-May, but the battlecruiser Seydlitz had struck a mine during the previous raid and the repair work forced the operation to be pushed back until the end of the month.